cyorks/cyorks.docs/content/3-getting-started/3-1-objects-and-concepts.md

 ### Observation period

-The `observation_period` table defines a single period fo reach person during which it is possible that clinical data may be observed for that person.
+The `observation_period` table defines a single period for each person during which it is possible that clinical data may be observed for that person.

 ### Visits